Personal and supporting statements

 A person specification is a document that lists the skills, experience, and knowledge required for the job.
 Each criterion is labelled as 'essential' or 'desirable.'
 Be careful – some person specifications will be a separate document that you have to download.

 Your supporting statement will be assessed against the person specification and determine whether you progress to the next stage of the recruitment process, typically an interview.
-Therefore, you should use the person specification to inform the way you write your supporting statement.
+You should use the person specification to inform the way you write your supporting statement.

 How to write them

 Your supporting statement should have a clear structure based on the criteria provided in the person specification.
-You should tailor your supporting statement for every job you apply for.
+Tailor your supporting statement for every job you apply for.
 Keep these tips in mind:

 - Follow the order of the criteria in the person specification to create a logical flow to your supporting statement.
 Use the criteria as subheadings or if the person specification uses numbered headings, you can number your paragraphs accordingly.
 This will help the recruiter understand how you fit their role requirements clearly.